magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-36615-catalog-products-grid-filter-incorrect-results.md

 ---
-title: MDVA-36615: catalog products grid filter incorrect results
+title: "MDVA-36615: catalog products grid filter incorrect results"
-labels: 2.4.2,MQP 1.0.21,MQP patches,Magento Commerce,Magento Commerce Cloud,Product Grid,catalog,configurable product,search,support tools
+labels: "2.4.2,MQP 1.0.21,MQP patches,Magento Commerce,Magento Commerce Cloud,Product Grid,catalog,configurable product,search,support tools"
 ---

 The MDVA-36615 Magento patch fixes the issue with incorrect product count in the admin product grid.
 This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.21 is installed.
 The patch ID is MDVA-36615.
 Please note that the issue is scheduled to be fixed in Magento 2.4.3.